akshay307/Data-Analytics-Projects/README.md

 1. PREDICTING CREDIT CARD APPROVAL -
 Commercial banks receive a lot of applications for credit cards and many of them get rejected for several reasons, like high loan balances, low income levels, or too many inquiries on an individual's credit report.
 Manually analyzing these applications is mundane, error-prone, and time-consuming so using machine learning I will demonstrate how to automate a credit card approval predictor using sample data.

-Dataset- UCI Machine Learning Repository - Credit Card Approval Steps-
+Dataset- UCI Machine Learning Repository - Credit Card Approval.

+Steps-
 1 - Import and inspect credit card applications data
 2 - Pre-process the data by handling missing values and other transformations